Hypertension

 Heart & Vascular Institute

 By conservative estimates, about 1 in 3 adults in the United States have high blood pressure (hypertension).
-Since it’s well-established that hypertension stresses your heart and increases your risk of heart disease, the highly skilled cardiologists at Heart & Vascular Institute in Wayne, Dearborn, Detroit, and Southfield, Michigan, provide research-driven treatment solutions.
+Since it’s well-established that hypertension stresses your heart and increases your risk of heart disease, the highly skilled cardiologists at Heart & Vascular Institute in Wayne, Dearborn, Detroit, Allen Park, and Southfield, Michigan, provide research-driven treatment solutions.
 Don’t hesitate to get started on your hypertension treatment plan.
 You can book an appointment either online or by phone with any office.

 Hypertension Q & A